odxscholars/ColemanLiauGUI/README.md

 # CLI-GUI
 This project is the team's submission to our first hackathon, DefHacks 3.0 Hackathon.
 This project consists of a GUI that was built using Python TKinter to make automating the process simpler and visually appealing.
+The program is designed so you can input as much .txt files you want without having to re-run the entire program.

 ## Coleman-Liau Index